thin-edge/thin-edge.io/crates/core/tedge_api/goals.md

 # Summary

-This crate would bring centralized definitions of both messages and behaviour by introducing traits for runtime Plugins to hook into.
+The `tedge_api` crate brings centralized definitions of both messages and behaviour by introducing traits for runtime Plugins to hook into.
 One goal is to be *agnostic* on whether a given `Plugin` is part of the same executable or not.
-As all messages are easily de/serializable they are also transport agnostic, allowing implementers and users to send them however they see fit.
+As all messages are easily de/serializable they are also transport agnostic, allowing implementers and users to de/construct them from/for whatever sources/destinations they see fit.

 # Motivation